hakikz/variation-price-display/readme.txt

 Displaying just a range can make it difficult for customers to figure out what they’ll pay.
 Fortunately, you can change the price range for variable products in WooCommerce.

-WooCommerce Variation Product Price Display plugin helps you to show variations in a more user-friendly way.
+WooCommerce Variation Price Range Display plugin helps you to show variations in a more user-friendly way.
 It allows you to adjust how your variation price ranges display to create a better WooCommerce store.

 === Excellent Features of this plugin ===